 “Meet at the church on Tuesday, 8 p.m.,” was the mysterious reply.

 Now to be fair, I’d already cured my own self a week before, by going to Reddit.
 I can heartily recommend the r/stopdrinking/ thread as a place to immediately rid anyone of alcoholism, since once you read the stories of those folks, holy crap, you’ll realize you don’t have any drinking problem at all.
-Man, those people are drunks.
-Boom, cured.
+Man, those people are a bunch of drunks.

 Anyway, since I didn’t have anything going on Tuesday night, I figured I’d go check out the whole AA gig.
 That’s one thing about not drinking, Christ, you’ve got a lot of free time.